-Kernel damage in almonds may be caused by a variety of insects.
-However, damage from navel orangeworm tends to be the most extensive and noticeable.
-NOW larvae often feed in groups and extensive damage to the nutmeat results t, NOW produces excessive amounts of frass and webbing as they consume the nut.
+Kernel damage in almonds may be caused by a variety of issues.
+However, damage from navel orangeworm is often distinguishable from that caused by other insects, diseases, and disorders.
+NOW larvae often feed in groups, and damage is recognizable by extensive feeding on the nutmeat and the copious amounts of frass and webbing they produce as they consume the kernel.

-If harvest samples or grade sheets reveal economic levels of pest damage, the Integrated Pest Management program should be thoroughly evaluated and any available adjustments made to prevent future damage.
-A cornerstone of many IPM programs is pheromone-based mating disruption.
-Mating disruption products for NOW and other pests release synthetic copies of the species’ sex pheromone into the environment, inhibiting the ability of males to locate females and successfully mate.
+If harvest samples or grade sheets reveal economic levels of pest damage, the integrated pest management (IPM) should be thoroughly evaluated, and any available adjustments made to prevent future damage.
+For NOW, a foundation of the IPM program is pheromone-based mating disruption.
+Mating disruption products, for NOW, release synthetic copies of the species’ sex pheromone into the environment, inhibiting the ability of males to locate females and successfully mate.
 This results in reduced reproduction, fewer pests, and less crop damage.

 Mating disruption is species-specific, does not leave harmful residues on crops, and is safe for the environment and beneficial species.
 Suterra offers two proven mating disruption solutions for navel orangeworm that are widely used by growers: aerosol Puffers® (available for conventional and organic production) and a microencapsulated sprayable formulation (CheckMate® NOW-F).
 If you have questions about Suterra, integrated pest management, or mating disruption, contact us, and we will connect you with one of our experts.